 For example, if one department of your company plans to work remotely three days of the week, you may want to allow them to reserve desks when they come into the office, rather than assigning them a dedicated desk or workstation.

 Here are some other examples of how you can use reservation software to manage your office space demand:

-With an office space booking system and insights like Teem's Workplace Analytics, you can reevaluate your data frequently, get a good look at trends, and understand how employee needs are changing.
+With office space booking software and insights like Teem's Workplace Analytics, you can reevaluate your data frequently, get a good look at trends, and understand how employee needs are changing.